 What Is Child Support?

-Child support is a type of financial support payment made from the non-primary carer of a child to the primary carer of a child.
+Child support is a type of financial support payment that the non-primary carer of a child makes to the primary carer of a child.
 It is important to ensure that parents financially support their children even after the breakdown of their relationship.

 Department of Human Services, or Services Australia governs child support payments and applications.
 The Child Support (Assessment) Act 1989 states that each parent has a duty to financially maintain their child.